architgpt2802/Where-To-Food/README.md

 Also it has two option for **Online Order** and **Dine Out** restaurants.
 I can select what list I want to see.

+There is also a third option **Suggest Me** which using **Machine Learning** can recommend me the category of food I may like to have.

 I also get some info about the restaurant such as it's **category** and **open timings** of the restaurant.
 But the best thing is that it also gives the **direct link to the restaurant's order page on zomato** so i can simply order by clicking on the link instead of searching for the restaurant manually.